Pump Shaft Monitor: Current Sensing #1

 The first thing to think about is how to simulate the coil output voltage.
 I set this up as a 600 μV peak-to-peak 50 Hz signal, centred at 2.5V.
 I’m going to power all this from a single 5V supply, so to allow the maximum swing for amplified signals, I want all the AC signals to be referenced to 2.5V.

 I use the delay and cycle count parameters in LTSpice’s

-source to generate a signal that simulates a switch on and switch off
+SINE voltage source to generate a signal that simulates a switch on and switch off of the pump:

 The simulated signal looks like this (click for large view):

 To generate the 2.5V mid-point supply that this is referenced to (and that’s used as a reference for the later processing stages), I use a simple follower circuit—the

 The first step to processing the coil output voltage is to amplify the 600 μV peak-to-peak signal to a more reasonable range.
 This is done with two non-inverting op-amp amplification stages, set up give a total gain of 3312.
 This gives about a 4V peak-to-peak output.
 The opamps are biased to amplify the signal about the 2.5V mid-point: